TBerrigan2101/project-one/README.md

 ### Content

+### Written Content

-- All text on the [Homepage](https://tberrigan2101.github.io/project-one/index.html) and the [About](https://tberrigan2101.github.io/project-one/about.html) page is written by me
+- All text on the [Homepage](https://tberrigan2101.github.io/project-one/index.html), the [About](https://tberrigan2101.github.io/project-one/about.html) page and on the hero images is written by me

 - The interview on [Bob Nanna Story](https://tberrigan2101.github.io/project-one/stories-bob-nanna.html) was adapted from [Alt Press](https://www.altpress.com/qananna/)